Sign in

 Data Collections Address Collection

-These sections of the Regulation require the collection of student and parent/guardian address information and some student characteristic information.
+These sections of the Regulations require the collection of student and parent/guardian address information and some student characteristic information.

 Residential address information is used and combined with other data to calculate a non-government school community’s capacity to contribute to the costs of schooling.
 This may influence the level of Australian Government recurrent funding for non-government schools.
 The information is also used to inform Australian Government school education policy.

-The student Residential Address and Other Information Collection (Address Collection) is undertaken each year by non-government Approved Authorities and their schools in SchoolsHUB.
+The address collection is undertaken each year by non-government approved authorities and their schools in SchoolsHUB.

-Note: If your school or school location is new in 2024, contact us to find out if you need to complete the collection.
+Note: If your school or school location is new in 2025, contact us to see if you need to complete the collection.

-Your Approved Authority can advise you of your school’s responsibilities in the submission of data to the collection.
+Your approved authority can advise you of your school’s responsibilities in submitting the collection data.

 These schools are:

-3. Majority Aboriginal and Torres Strait Islander (MATSIS) schools (as determined by the department)
+• Majority Aboriginal and Torres Strait Islander (MATSIS) schools (as determined by the Australian Department of Education)

 No. Some students must not be included in the submission to the collection.
 These are: